zouyuefen/audio-recognition-quick-trial/README.md

 # audio-recognition-quick-trial
 <a href="www.acrcloud.com">ACRCloud</a> is a cloud platform that helps excellent companies and developers integrate the most advanced ACR (Automatic Content Recognition) techniques into their products to get the abilities to recognize audios and videos, monitor radio streams, detect live TV contents and so on.

-This repository contains step-by-step instructions of common audio recognition use cases:
+This repository contains step-by-step instructions of common audio recognition use cases.
+Access <a href="http://docs.acrcloud.com/">documentation</a> to learn more.
+Contact us (contact@acrcloud.com) if you have any questions.

 <a href="https://github.com/acrcloud-demo/audio-recognition-quick-trial/archive/master.zip">Download</a> or clone this repository to start (Linux x86-64 Environment needed).

 <h3>Recognise Recorded Audio Snippet ( with noise )</h3>
 <strong>Step 1</strong>

+<a target="_blank" href="http://console.acrcloud.com/signup">Register</a> an free account and login.

 Create an "Audio & Video Recognition" project and select options as the follow picture (Make sure the "ACRCloud Music" bucket is selected). <br>
 Save the <strong>access_key</strong> and <strong>access_key</strong> of the project for further use.